 An AI policy is a written declaration of what should happen.
 AI governance is the operational machinery that makes it happen and generates evidence as a byproduct.
 Examiners test the latter, not the former.
 If your AI governance posture is "we wrote a policy and the board approved it," that is a policy layer with no architecture underneath.
 Examiners look for four things: inventory with risk classification, decision authority with documented exercises, evidence with traceable artifacts, and reporting with a defined cadence.
 Miss any of the four and the program fails the walkthrough.

-Does OCC 2011-12 apply to AI systems at community banks?
+How does the revised model risk guidance apply to AI systems at community banks?

 How long do I have before examiners start asking these questions?